domingoclub/website/content/2021-04-06-food/2021-04-06-tempeh/2021-04-06-soy-tempeh/_index.md

 - 250 g soybeans
 - ​1⁄4 tablespoon of tempeh starter (rhizopus)
 - 1 tablespoon of vinegar

 ![Organic soybeans, rhizopus & rice vinegar](process-01.jpg)

 ### Material

-- Something to wrap the soybeans together, this can be plastic wrap, a zipper lock freezer bag or a mold
+- Something to wrap the soybeans together, this can be plastic wrap, a zipper lock freezer bag or a mould
 - An incubator, or a any other place that provides a constant temperature of about 30°C

 ## How to make it?